wizardamigos/organization/CONTENT/about.markdown

 ## Our story
 In early 2014 we started Coding Amigos Hackathons in Berlin.
 We organized over 70 events and co-learning workshops.
 Before that we participated in several groups: University Incubator, Social Media Week, Rails Girls, StartUp weekend, Open Tech School etc.

-During the last year we have met a lot of coding learners and got to know several techniques for beginners and advanced learners.
+During last year we have met a lot of coding learners and got to know several techniques for beginners and advanced learners.
 We realised we have enough experiences to bring this skills also to the youngest segment.
-And so the idea for programming school for kids was born.
+And so the idea for programming institute was born.

 Programming is a new literacy